-From the Spot Review, the following key issues have been identified:
+This Spot Review presents the following issues for consideration:

 - 1. There are "mysterious" or "unexplained" shortages in the remittance of cheques from branch to POL which lead to transaction corrections being issued against SPMRs. - 2.
 By the time a transaction correction is raised in relation to a missing cheque, it has become impossible for the SPMR to identify the customer who handed over the cheque.
 The SPMR cannot therefore mitigate the loss and this is inequitable. - 3.
 Various other matters specific to the case of Ms Jo Hamilton.